Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 ## 4. Limitations

 ## 5. Contributing

-We are looking to refine the method for finding the site specific code, making the program more user friendly, and expanding the option to search within different time periods (instead of just from the present looking backwards).
+We are looking to refine the method for finding the site specific code, making the program more user friendly, and expanding the option to search within different time periods (instead of only from the present looking backwards).
 For more information about contributions, please contact the noted contact below.

 ## 6. Credits
 This code was developed by Nick Roby at Stanford University.